Djauschan/Deep_Learning_Projekt_FH_Wedel/transformers/README.md

-# Project Deep Learning - Transformer Group
+# Project Deep Learning - Transformers Group

-This directory contains the source code of the transformer group.
-The members of the transformer group in the class of the wintersemester 2023/2024 are: Philipp, Niklas, Eira & Luca.
+This directory contains the source code of the transformers group.
+The members of the transformers group in the class of the wintersemester 2023/2024 are: Philipp, Niklas, Eira & Luca.

 The codebase can be used to train transformer models for predicting time series, specifically stock prices.
 Furthermore, it also offers an interface to predict using the trained models and an API that returns the predictions in a format suitable for the web application to further process them.
 This API is started inside the transformers docker container which is built from the docker compose file in the project's root directory.
 The Dockerfile corresponding to the transformers docker container is also located here in this directory.